Raj Bhala

-Rakesh "Raj" Kumar Bhala (born 1962) is an Indian-American author, lawyer and professor, prominent in the fields of International Trade Law and Islamic Law (Sharia).
+Rakesh "Raj" Kumar Bhala (born Toronto 1962) is an Indian-American author, lawyer and professor, prominent in the fields of International trade law, Islamic Law (Sharia), and law and literature.
 He is a professor at the University of Kansas School of Law where he is the inaugural Leo S. Brenneisen Distinguished Professor of Law.
 Previously he had served as the university's Associate Dean for International and Comparative Law (2011–2017).
-He is the author of leading textbooks in international trade law, among others, and has a periodic column on international law, titled "On Point," that has been published by BloombergQuint (India) (which in May 2022 was re-branded BQ Prime) since January 2017.
-In June 2020, Ingram's Magazine named him as one of “50 Kansans You Should Know.”
+He is the author of leading textbooks in international trade law, among others, and of a periodic column on international law, titled "On Point," that was published by BloombergQuint (India) (which in May 2022 was re-branded BQ Prime) from January 2017 through October 2022.
+In June 2020, Ingram's Magazine named him as one of "50 Kansans You Should Know."
 He is a member of the U.S. State Department Speaker Program.

 Education

 Bhala is a 1980 graduate of University School of Milwaukee.
-Bhala then received his A.B. degree in economics (summa cum laude) at Duke University, Durham, North Carolina in 1984, and was inducted into Phi Beta Kappa.
+Bhala then received his A.B. degree in economics (summa cum laude) at Duke University in 1984, and was inducted into Phi Beta Kappa.

 While a Marshall Scholar (1984–86) in the United Kingdom, Bhala earned a master's degree (MSc) in economics from the London School of Economics in 1985 and another master's degree (MSc) in management (industrial relations) from Oxford University the year after, with a thesis on internal labor markets.

 Bhala obtained a J.D. degree (cum laude) from Harvard Law School in 1989, where as a third-year student he published his first book, Perspectives on Risk-Based Capital.

 Legal career

 Upon graduation from Harvard Law School, Bhala practiced as an attorney with the legal department of the Federal Reserve Bank of New York (1989–93), specializing in three areas: payment systems, foreign exchange, and enforcement.
 The New York Fed twice (November 1990 and December 1992) awarded him its President's Award for Excellence, in part for his work as a United States delegate to the United Nations Convention on International Trade Law (UNCITRAL) in drafting the 1992 Model Law on International Credit Transfers, for which he also received a Letter of Commendation from the U.S. State Department (September 1991).
 Subsequently, he wrote books in each of these three areas.
-Bhala is a senior advisor to Dentons US LLP, where he specializes in international trade law and related matters.
+Bhala was a Senior Advisor to Dentons US LLP, where he specialized in international trade law and related matters.
 He has served as an International Legal Consultant for The Al Ammari Law Firm, in association with Blake, Cassels & Graydon LLP in Bahrain and Saudi Arabia.

-He then held his first academic post (1993–98) at the Marshal-Wythe School of Law at William & Mary.
-At his second post (1998–2003) at the George Washington University School of Law in Washington, D.C., Bhala held the Patricia Roberts Harris Research Professorship.
+He held his first academic post (1993–98) at the Marshal-Wythe School of Law at William & Mary.
+At his second post (1998–2003) at the George Washington Law School in Washington, D.C., Bhala held the Patricia Roberts Harris Research Professorship.